jerome-breton/xhprof-simple-profiler/README.md

 # simple-profiler
 Simple class to include in order to diagnose a PHP webpage with XHProf or Tideways.
 An open-source alternative to Blackfire.io.

-[Tideways](https://github.com/tideways/php-profiler-extension), [UProfiler](https://github.com/FriendsOfPHP/uprofiler) or [XHProf](https://github.com/phacility/xhprof) extensions must be installed.
+An XHProf-fork extension must be installed.
+Nowadays (end of 2022) :

-Nowadays, Tideways is the only one supporting PHP 7 and PHP 5.6 ;
+- [Tideways](https://github.com/tideways/php-profiler-extension) supports PHP 7.x and PHP 8.0 and is not maintained anymore ;
-Uprofiler is compatible with PHP 5.6 and lower ;
+- [UProfiler](https://github.com/FriendsOfPHP/uprofiler) is compatible with PHP 5.6 and lower and is not maintained anymore ;
-XHProf is compatible with PHP 5.5 and lower.
+- [XHProf](https://pecl.php.net/package/xhprof) is compatible with PHP 7.2 to PHP 8.2.

 ## Usage